- Our People

 - Current Undergraduates

 - News & Events

 Since 2015, I have been thinking in relation with Michelle Daigle at the AAG meetings and through our collaborative writing around themes of ‘decolonial geographies’.
+Asha Best and I have been in dialogue since 2015, thinking on themes of haunting and the urban.
 Since 2017, I have been collaborating with the Anti Eviction Mapping Project, and I am a co-editor of the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner.
-I am also a founding member of the Latinx Geographies Specialty Group, currently serving as Co-Chair with Madelaine Cahuas.
+I am also a founding member of the Latinx Geographies Specialty Group, currently serving as Co-Chair with Guillermo Douglass-Jaimes.

 - Race and urban space